Vellus hair beard is really just a fancier way of saying peach fuzz beard.

 And one of the most common questions I’ve seen from guys using Rogaine for their face is something like this:

 The answer is; usually in 3-12 months.
-And once they’ve turned terminal, they’re usually permanent as well.
+And once they’ve turned terminal, they’re permanent as well.

 But let’s take a step back real quick here.

-If you don’t know what minoxidil is and how to use it for your facial hair, know that it’s a scalp hair-loss drug (prescription-free) that has been both anecdotally and scientifically proven to grow facial hair as well.
+If you don’t know what minoxidil is and how to use it for your facial hair, know that it’s a scalp hair-loss drug (prescription-free) that has been both anecdotally and scientifically proven to grow facial hair.